barryclark/jekyll-now/_posts/2020-07-27-how-gpt3-works-visualizations-animations.md

 </div>

-In the React code generation example (https://twitter.com/sharifshameem/status/1284421499915403264), the description would be the input prompt (in green), in addition to a couple of examples of description=>code, I believe.
+In the [React code generation example](https://twitter.com/sharifshameem/status/1284421499915403264), the description would be the input prompt (in green), in addition to a couple of examples of description=>code, I believe.
 And the react code would be generated like the pink tokens here token after token.

 My assumption is that the priming examples and the description are appended as input, with specific tokens separating examples and the results.
 Then fed into the model.